secure-compilation/exploring-robust-property-preservation/README.md

 ### Prerequisites for the Coq proofs ###

-The Coq development is known to work with Coq v8.8.X and v8.9.X, as well as the following library:
+The Coq development is known to work with Coq v8.8.X and v8.9.X, and requires the following Coq library:
 - [Mathematical Components](https://math-comp.github.io/math-comp/) 1.8.0 or 1.9.0

 ### Replaying the Coq proofs ###